American Watercolor Society

-The American Watercolor Society, founded in 1866, is a nonprofit membership organization devoted to the advancement of watercolor painting in the United States.
+The American Watercolor Society, founded as the American Society of Painters in Water Colors in 1866, is a nonprofit membership organization devoted to the advancement of watercolor painting in the United States.
+It changed its name to the American Water Color Society in the early 20th century, later merging with the New York Water Color Club to become the American Watercolor Society in the 1940s.

 Qualifications

 AWS judges the work of a painter before granting admission to the society as an "active" (now "signature") member.
 Such membership in the society now is considered an indication of the painter having established a consistent style and to have demonstrated considerable skill in the medium.
 Transparency in the works of water color painters is highly valued.
 That is a technique wherein the paper surface is allowed to show through the applied paint as an integral aspect of the painting.
 The applicant usually must demonstrate a history of winning prizes in juried art shows with professional standing to gain admission.
 This type of membership in the society, generally, is signalled by "AWS" following the painter's name in promotional materials and biographies.
 Membership by others is indicated as an "associate" status.